thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/2022-T3-Hand-Over-Document.md

   only created user directories and initialised those are git repositories.
 The back-end team deemed it appropriate to change this, so that each project is handled as a git repository; this will allow each project to have its history queries for integration into a chat interface.
-- An API end-point was created in the `chathistorydisplayer-api` application to handle
+- An API end-point was created in the `chathistorydisplayer-api` application to fetch the most recent `git diff` of a file.
 - API end-points were created in the `chathistorydisplayer-api` application to handle the deletion of user directories, project directories, and files in project directories.
-- The back-end team added API end-points for the deletion of various artefacts created by other end-points, as well.
 - A diagram, which acts as a proposition, was created on how the [thoth-tech/ChatHistoryDisplayer](https://github.com/thoth-tech/ChatHistoryDisplayer/) may be integrated into [thoth-tech/doubtfire-api](https://github.com/thoth-tech/doubtfire-api).